Jandini/AutoByte/README.md

-Use ByteSlide to deserialize data structure into DTO:
+Use ByteSlide to deserialize data structure into DTO class:

 ```c#
 [Fact]